Ashika-A/Traffic_sign_recognition/README.md

 - You need the Streamlit App folder to run this application.
 - In your Command line/Terminal go to the directory where you have upload.py file then type
 #### streamlit run app.py
+open cv
+by  downloading of IP webcam app on mobile set the ip address in code section of op.py to the ip adress displayed on IP webcam app through live video streaming (by showing the test images through mobile) the prediction will be visible on the screen